 Shao Bing (邵兵) as Shen Ye (沈夜).
 Mixed feelings.
 At times, I could understand why he wanted to take care of his own people.
 Yet I couldn’t really relate to him because of the harm he caused to others.
 I also felt sad for how much he’d been through, but also couldn’t forgive him for all the killings and sacrifices.

 Ken Chang (張智堯) as Xie Yi (谢衣) and Chu Qi (初七).
 Ken actually got to act in three different roles in this one.
 One as an immortal (or supposedly) and two other as AI/robots.
 I thought he did quite well.
 It did show a difference between those roles.
-Because he was a bigger part of the cast this time around, I felt he had more ground for his acting skills–even although a lot of people preferred his immortal image more from the first part.
+Because he was a bigger part of the cast this time around, I felt he had more ground for his acting skills–even although a lot of people preferred his immortal image more from the first season.

 Chang An (長安):